Wonder, How better editors or proofreaders evaluate an article to make it error-free?

 Recommended Readings: The Article Usage by Scribbr

 I’ve seen even after MS Word spell checker, still spelling mistakes are left.
 So, Grammarly detects that.

 Step 7: Printing out the article

 An experiment by the University of Stavanger revealed, “one who reads printed texts retains information better than pdf readers”.
-The reason given is simplicity in finding the text with hardbound than pdfs.

 And retaining text helps to eliminate the inconsistencies.